Resources · Health

 BMR vs TDEE

 BMR and TDEE are two of the most common acronyms in calorie planning, and they get mixed up all the time.
 The short version: BMR is what your body burns at rest, and TDEE is what it burns after you add activity, exercise, and digestion on top.
-This guide explains both numbers in plain language and shows which one to use for weight loss, maintenance, or muscle gain.
+This guide explains both numbers in plain language, shows how activity level changes BMR into TDEE, and walks through which one to use for maintenance, weight loss, or muscle gain.

 6 min read